33 Iconic Dallas Foods to Eat in 2023

 26. Charcuterie at Fount

-This concept tops the list of cool places to eat in Dallas.
-Part shop and part cafe, Fount is all about getting your graze on.
+This concept tops the list of fun restaurants in Dallas.
+Part shop and part café, Fount is all about getting your graze on.
 They specialize in creating custom charcuterie boards for groups.
 Just make sure to call at least one day in advance.

 The Vibe